 Dr. Mark Ingham is Reader in Critical and Nomadic Pedagogies at London College of Communication.

 Mark was appointed as a scholar for his practice of facilitating student flourishing through pedagogic approaches that allow space and time for experimentation, enquiry and exploration of ways of making and thinking.
 Mark researched and experimented with ways of developing and enhancing students’ meta-cognitive learning.

-Anne Marr is currently Course Leader for BA Textile Design at Central Saint Martins as well as acting Deputy Director of the UAL’s Textile Future Research Centre (TFRC).
+Anne Marr is Joint Course Leader, BA Textile Design, Programme Director, Jewellery and Textiles and acting Deputy Director of the Textile Future Research Centre (TFRC).

 Anne's work as a Teaching Scholar focused upon an investigation of students’ and course team’s understandings of research analysis.
 It aspires to increase the potential for students and staff to engage more confidently in research activities.
 Anne’s approach helps others to identify and communicate the value of personal research approaches in order to develop self-efficacy and motivation to conduct in-depth research.

 Fred Meller is Course Leader, BA Performance Design and Practice at Central Saint Martins.

 Fred's project as a Teaching Scholar explored the intersection of performance design and teaching and learning as designed practices.
 Fred explored how the principles and axioms of performance design can enhance and enrich teaching across disciplines.

 Martin Newth is Programme Director, Fine Art at Chelsea College of Arts.